 What is Industrial Marketing?

-Industrial marketing is another term for business to business (also know as B2B Marketing).
+Industrial marketing is another term for business to business (also known as B2B) Marketing.

 The term speaks directly to a branch of marketing and sales activity specialising in supplying products and services from one business to another.

 While the word "industrial" would be assumed to have a connotation of the delivery of "heavy" products and services such as engineering infrastructure, steel manufacturing, bridge and road construction, steel fabrication and similar, in fact, the proper definition of Industrial marketing encompasses the marketing of ALL goods and services in the business to business context.

 For example, the selling of cosmetics to a retailer, the supply of food and beverage products to retailers, the supply of medical supplies to hospitals would also be considered industrial marketing.

 The existence of the term B2B marketing distinguishes Industrial Marketing from B2C marketing (business to consumer).

 The key features of Industrial Marketing that make it different from B2C are...

 Financial transaction from one business to another: The key discriminator is the final sales transaction is one business paying another to acquire the good or service being provided.